Memba/Memba-Blog/README.md

 ## Getting Started
 The requirements are those of Grunt: you need to install [NodeJS] (http://nodejs.org/) and [Grunt] (http://gruntjs.com/).
-Then we recommend cloning this Git project
+Then we recommend cloning this Git project or downloading an archive.
+More on the [Memba Mini Blog Engine web site](http://http://miniblog.memba.com).

 ## Disclaimer
 Before you get too excited please consider that this is 'work in progress' which has not even reached an 'alpha' stage.